 Want to get more involved in your community?
 Through active parks, you can help care for the parts of our borough we all love – our local parks and green spaces.
 Better yet, why not get your friends and family together to get involved – after all, when we make the most of our combined resources we are better together.

 Don’t forget, to grow your group and attract new members, you will need to find ways to promote your events and activities.
 We have found one of the most effective ways to do this is to create a Facebook page for your group.
-The Ealing Wildlife group was set up purely through setting up a Facebook page and now has over 1,484 members in their Facebook group.
+The Ealing Wildlife group was independently set up purely through setting up a Facebook page and now has attracted a large amount of members.

 Check out the below list of opportunities for you to learn new skills, meet new friends, keep fit, enjoy the great outdoors and do something positive to help your local environment.